samsung-cnct/kraken-lib/DEVELOPERS.md

        issue.
     2. Comment on the issue with your plan for implementing the issue.
 Explain what pieces of the codebase you are going to touch and how everything is going to fit together.
-    3. K2 committers will iterate with you on the design to make sure you are on the right track.
+    3. kraken-lib committers will iterate with you on the design to make sure you are on the right track.
     4. Implement your issue, create a pull request (see below), and iterate from there.

 ### Recommended Dev Tooling
-The recommended K2 Developer Tool can be accessed in the `/hack` directory and is called `dockerdev`, a tool that pulls down a  [k2-tools](https://github.com/samsung-cnct/k2-tools) image.
+The recommended kraken-lib Developer Tool can be accessed in the `/hack` directory and is called `dockerdev`, a tool that pulls down a  [Kraken-tools](https://github.com/samsung-cnct/k2-tools) image.
-The container will provide you with a console that contains the correct environment for developing and running k2.
+The container will provide you with a console that contains the correct environment for developing and running kraken-lib.
 The intent is to mitigate version issues and requirements, allowing you the Developer to focus on coding and not worry on dependencies.

-#### Developer Workflow with K2-Tools
+#### Developer Workflow with Kraken-Tools
-Here we document how a developer would use k2-tools to work with a cluster.
+Here we document how a developer would use Kraken-tools to work with a cluster.

 ##### Assumptions
-* You have used either K2 or k2cli to generate a config file.
+* You have used either kraken-lib or Kraken to generate a config file.
-* You have pulled the latest k2 master branch on your machine, and are working on a fork.
+* You have pulled the latest kraken-lib master branch on your machine, and are working on a fork.

 ```
 docker pull quay.io/samsung_cnct/k2-tools
 ```

-* You are currently on the your local k2 github fork directory
+* You are currently on the your local kraken-lib github fork directory

 ##### Steps
 * Generate latest configuration file, for example: